AshutoshKuinkel/KTMVTour/docs/daily-log.md

 - When i put the model with a picture of my landmark A it was still showing no landmark detected.
 Then i realised it was because the frame captured images weren't being normalised.
 They were being sent as raw images.
 Hence, I had to retrain the model but this time adding the normalisation layer within the model export.
 Also I gathered 400 images of my landmark B and added it aswell.
 So I have 513 for landmark A, 401 for landmark B and like 2k no-landmark images.
 I need to import this into my app and see if it's correctly working now.

 - Before that I have to rebuild the app after adding the expo image manipulator.

+- Once again, I didn't start on the virtual tour vids, but I just want to make sure that the model itself is actually working before the virtual tour video.
+Because if the user can't even get the model to detect landmark, how is the virtual tour gonna work?